johnnynotsolucky/upssert/README.md

 [![Dependencies](https://david-dm.org/upssert/upssert.svg)](https://david-dm.org/upssert/upssert)

 Upssert is an extremely simple REST API assertion framework which makes it easier to monitor and test your API.
-Without writing any scripts, it is possible to test your API against its responsiveness and any combination of parameters.
+Without writing any code, test your API against its responsiveness and any combination of parameters.
-Test suites can be used in development right through to production.

 ## Principles